min-chao/home/_pages/publications.md

 Publications
 ## English journal articles
+7\.
+Min, C, Chen, Q, Yan, E, Bu, Y, Sun, J. Citation cascade and the evolution of topic relevance.
+Journal of the Association for Information Science and Technology.
+2020; 1– 18. https://doi.org/10.1002/asi.24370
+6\.
+Zhao, Z., Bu, Y., Kang, L., Min, C., Bian, Y., Tang, L., & Li, J. (2020).
+An investigation of the relationship between scientists’ mobility to/from China and their research performance.
+Journal of Informetrics, 14(2), 101037.
 5\.
 Zhao, L., & Min, C. (2019).
 The Rise of Fashion Informatics: A Case of Data-Mining-Based Social Network Analysis in Fashion.
 Clothing and Textiles Research Journal, 37(2), 87-102.
 4\.
 Min, C., Ding, Y., Li, J., Bu, Y., Pei, L., & Sun, J. (2018).
 Innovation or imitation: The diffusion of citations.
 Journal of the Association for Information Science and Technology, 69(10), 1271-1282.
 3\.
 Sun, J., Sheng, D., Gu, D., Du, J. T., & Min, C. (2017).
 Understanding link sharing tools continuance behavior in social media.
 Online Information Review, 41(1), 119-133.